 |Buyer is indebted with the remaining sale price of the house.||Buyer is indebted with the remaining sale price of the house.|

 |The home buyer pays rent||The home buyer pays interest|

 |As the term of the contract progresses, the home buyer owns more of the house and pays less rent||As the term of the mortgage progresses, the home buyers pays more principal and pays less interest|

 |The financing contract ends when the “renter” has paid off the entire price of the house plus “rent”||The financing contract ends when the borrower has paid off the entire price of the house plus interest|

 So as you can see, the “rent-to-own” folks, pardon me, let me use Arabic words to give the product the Muslimy feel its marketing team will require: the “Ijarah Muntahia Bittamleek” folks have replaced the word “interest” with the word “rent” and the word “borrower” with the word “renter”.

 Voila, It’s now Shariah-compliant.

 I like to start my investigations into Shariah-compliance by focusing on what I believe is the most important factor for determining Shariah compliance: customer experience.
 I have yet to find any Ijarah customer, in person or online, that can relay to me any distinct benefits Ijarah has compared to debt.
 That is, other than the peace of mind some gain from knowing it received a sharia-board’s imprimatur.
-Which is a bit like doctors providing benefit to their patients through telling them they are illness-free when in fact they are not.
-True, patients do have peace of mind, they also have an untreated illness.
+Which is a bit like doctors providing benefit to their patients by telling them they are illness-free when in fact they are not.
+While the patients may gain temporary peace of mind, they also have an untreated illness.

 The absence of any distinguishing practical benefits for “Ijarah Muntahia Bittamleek” is confirmed by the benefits advertised by the product’s providers themselves.